Vicious cycles & Weinberg’s psychotherapy

 Zed’s possible dread of being defective.

 Another way to view Zed’s gambling also fits this same pattern.
-I discuss this on the psychodynamics page, but in brief, Zed could have feared that there was something wrong with his head, and this could have been another driver of his gambling, a self-reinforcing feedback cycle linking this dread, his gambling, and the gambling damage.
+I discuss this on the psychodynamics page, but in brief, Zed may have feared that something was wrong with his head.
+Regardless of whether he was conscious, semi-conscious, or unconscious of this fear, it could have been another driver of his gambling, a self-reinforcing feedback cycle linking this dread, his gambling, and the gambling damage.

 Defence: Zed gambles more for the wins, to feel like a smart professional gambler